thestephencasper/mechanistic_interpretability_challenge/README.md

 Hint 1: The labels are binary.

-Hint 2: The network is traiend on 50% of examples and gets 97.27% accuracy on the test half.
+Hint 2: The network is trained on 50% of examples and gets 97.27% accuracy on the test half.

 Hint 3: Here are the ground truth and learned labels.
 Notice how the mistakes the network makes are all near curvy parts of the decision boundary...